jonathanhogg/flitter/docs/builtins.md

 This will create 10 circles distributed uniformly around the window with different radii clustered around 50 pixels and different uniformly picked hues.
 Every beat, the circles will be drawn in different places and with different sizes and hues.
-Note the use of symbols (`:x`, `:y`, etc.) combined with the index of the circle to create unique seeds.
-This code will draw exactly the same sequence of circles *every* time it is run as the pseudo-random functions are stable on their seed argument.
+Note the use of symbols (`:x`, `:y`, etc.) combined with `beat` to create unique seeds and then indexing with the `i` counter to generate individual items from these streams.
+This code will draw exactly the same sequence of circles *every* time it is run, as the pseudo-random functions are stable on their seed argument.
 There is no mechanism for generating true random numbers in **Flitter**.

 Pseudo-random streams may be bound to a name list in a `let` expression to